tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 **Insights:**
 - As of 2024, the average Gender Parity Index of Southern Africa stood at 76.8% for Depositors, and 73.9% for borrowers.
 This means that on average, approximately 3 out of 4 women have as many bank deposit and loan accounts as men.
 In addition, at its current rate, Gender Parity is expected to be achieved in 14-15 years.
 - However, the pace at which this has improved over time has become stagnant.
 The average annual improvement rate for Depositors in SADC stood at - 2.2%, meaning less women are creating deposit accounts annually.
-For borrowers, the average rate is at 1.6%, signally a limited but steady improvement for female borrower access.
+For borrowers, the average rate is at 1.6%, signalling a limited but steady improvement for female borrower access.
 - The main driver for the dip in Depositor improvement is in Madagascar.
 With a population of over 30 million, the country experienced a high growth of Deposit accounts in the past 5 years, but majority of the new accounts are owned by males.
 This resulted in a sharp decline of their rate of improvement by -16.4%.
 - In contrast, Zimbabwe's drive in lending programmes to female account holders had pushed up the regional average for borrower improvement, as they experienced an 18% annual increase in loan accounts owned by females, leading to a borrower parity of 120.8% in 2024.
 This means more women in Zimbabwe have loan accounts than their male counterparts by 20%.
 - The summarised table for the trend in Gender Parity across countries is shown below: